m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 <br>

-My passion for data and mathematics has fuelled a diverse career where I apply machine learning and AI to solve real-world problems.
+My passion for data and mathematics has driven a diverse career where I apply data science and AI to solve real-world business challenges.

-I’ve collaborated with businesses to leverage AI for smarter decision-making, automate workflows, and create advanced chatbots.
-My experience spans building recommendation systems, time-series forecasting models, and applying AI across various industries.
-I’ve led research projects at the intersection of [economic trends](https://mohamedyosef101.github.io/publication/unempgrowth/), [energy consumption](https://mohamedyosef101.github.io/publication/global-energy/), and human performance, such as my recent analysis of the [2024 Olympics](https://mohamedyosef101.github.io/publication/olympics-economics/).
+I’ve collaborated with businesses to leverage data for smarter decision-making, build predictive models, and develop advanced analytics solutions.
+My experience spans creating recommendation systems, time-series forecasting models, and delivering actionable insights across various industries.
+I’ve led data-driven research projects at the intersection of [economic trends](https://mohamedyosef101.github.io/publication/unempgrowth/), [energy consumption](https://mohamedyosef101.github.io/publication/global-energy/), and human performance, such as my recent analysis of the [2024 Olympics](https://mohamedyosef101.github.io/publication/olympics-economics/).

-In addition to my freelance projects, I’ve developed apps like [AQSA](https://mohamedyosef101.github.io/publication/aqsa/) and [EVNTO](https://mohamedyosef101.github.io/publication/evnto/) for universities and startups, using AI to enhance user experiences.
-My work thrives in collaborative environments, and I’m always looking for innovative ways AI can transform industries and impact the future.
+In addition to my freelance projects, I’ve developed data-focused applications like [AQSA](https://mohamedyosef101.github.io/publication/aqsa/) and [EVNTO](https://mohamedyosef101.github.io/publication/evnto/) for universities and startups, using data analysis and AI to enhance user experiences.
+My work thrives in collaborative environments, and I’m always seeking new ways data science can transform industries and provide a competitive edge.

-Currently, I’m focusing on mastering reinforcement learning, expanding my expertise in Natural Language Processing and Time Series Analysis, while exploring how AI can drive human-AI interaction and deeper insights into the brain.
+Currently, I’m focusing on mastering time series analysis, expanding my expertise in predictive analytics, and exploring how AI can drive deeper insights and business value.

 {style="text-align: justify;"}